How Much Does a Pool House Cost to Build?

 Prefabricated

-Prefabricated pool houses or modular pool houses come prebuilt, though these structures will still require a foundation before installation.
-Homeowners will want to speak to their contractor to determine when the foundation will be installed and to plan the delivery of the prefabricated structure.
+Prefabricated pool houses or modular pool houses come prebuilt.
+“They also don’t typically need a full foundation like custom pool houses do,” Caciolo says.
+“Also, there aren’t as many inspections since it is a prefabricated unit, so there is a cost, time, and hassle savings with that.”
+Homeowners will want to speak to their contractor to plan the delivery of the prefabricated structure.
 After the prefabricated pool house is in place, the contractor or DIYer will also need to complete interior finishes, like the drywall, ceilings, windows, and doors.

 Prefab pool houses are typically less expensive to purchase and install than custom-built pool houses.
-Prefab structures cost about $5,000 to $44,000, though they are not as durable or long-lasting as custom-built pool house structures.
+Prefab structures cost about $26,630 on average, but they can range from $5,000 to $44,000.
+However, they are not as durable or long lasting as custom-built pool house structures.

 Shed